chrisnoonan98675/site/xl-deploy/concept/tomcat-plugin.markdown

 ## Use in deployment packages

 The plugin works with the standard deployment package of DAR format.
-Please see the _Packaging Manual_ for more details about the DAR format and the ways to compose one.

 The following is a sample `deployit-manifest.xml` file that can be used to create a Tomcat specific deployment package.
 It contain declarations for a WAR (`jee.War`), a datasource (`tomcat.DataSourceSpec`), and a couple of JMS resources.